Masahiko Aoki: Early life and education

 Aoki was born in Nagoya, Aichi Prefecture in 1938.
 He received his B.A. and M.A. in economics from Tokyo University in 1962 and 1964.
 As a university student, Aoki was a communist activist, and one of the leaders of a radical Marxist student activist organization, the Communist League, better known by its German-derived nickname, "The Bund."
 Writing a number of theoretical tracts under his pen name, Himeoka Reiji, Aoki was also the Bund's primary ideologue and theoretician, and helped drive the Bund's radical behavior during the massive 1960 Anpo protests against the U.S.-Japan Security Treaty.

 After the protests, however, Aoki disavowed his previous stances and moved to the United States to pursue a Ph.D. degree in economics.
 In 1967, Aoki received his Ph.D. from the University of Minnesota, where he studied under John Chipman and Nobel Laureate Leonid Hurwicz.

 Academic career

 Aoki became assistant professor at Stanford University in 1967, Harvard University in 1968, and Kyoto University in 1969, where he remained until his promotion to full professor in 1977.
 In 1984, he returned to Stanford University as a professor of economics, and became professor emeritus of Kyoto University in 2001.
 In order to focus on research and take a greater role in international activities, he became professor emeritus of Stanford University in 2004.
 Since 2011 he served as the Senior Visiting Fellow at the Asian Development Bank Institute in Tokyo.
 Aoki also held visiting positions at Tokyo University, Keio University, Hitotsubashi University, Harvard University, the London School of Economics, and the Max Planck Institute in Cologne.
+In 1987–1988, Aoki was a Residential Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.